GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Differin (Adapalene) and Epiduo are two gels used for acne treatment.
-Differin is sold in two forms: Adapalene 0.1% which can be bought without a prescription (over the counter) and Adapalene 0.3% that requires a prescription.
+Differin is sold in two forms: Adapalene 0.1%, which can be bought without a prescription (over the counter), and Adapalene 0.3%, which requires a prescription.
 Epiduo is a combination of Adapalene 0.1% and Benzoyl Peroxide 2.5%.
-Epiduo Forte is a combination of Adapalene 0.3% and Benzoyl Peroxide 2.5%.
+Epiduo Forte combines Adapalene 0.3% and Benzoyl Peroxide 2.5%.

-The Differin 0.3% gel mainly treats comedonal acne (blackheads and whiteheads), and has a minimal effect on inflammatory acne.
-Benzoyl Peroxide, the single most effective anti-acne ingredient is effective on both blackheads and inflammatory red pimples.
-The addition of Benzoyl Peroxide to Adapalene in the Epiduo gel allows it to cover both inflammatory acne (papules, pustules) and comedonal acne.
+The Differin, 0.3% gel, mainly treats comedonal acne (blackheads and whiteheads) and has a minimal effect on inflammatory acne.
+Benzoyl Peroxide, the single most effective anti-acne ingredient, is effective on blackheads and inflammatory red pimples.
+The addition of Benzoyl Peroxide to Adapalene in the Epiduo gel allows it to cover both inflammatory acne (papules, pimples) and comedonal acne.

 The main problem with Differin (Adapalene) as with other topical retinoids is its weak effect on the most annoying acne lesions – the red inflammatory pimples.

 The updated acne treatment guidelines of the American Academy of Dermatology recommend using retinoids as a single treatment just for comedones.
-If there are also inflammatory red pimples, retinoids are not recommended as a single treatment and should be combined with more effective ingredients that can kill bacteria (benzoyl peroxide or antibiotics).
-“Topical retinoids are recommended as monotherapy in primarily comedonal acne, or in combination with topical or oral antimicrobials in patients with mixed or primarily inflammatory acne lesions."
+Retinoids are not recommended as a single treatment if there are also inflammatory red pimples.
+They should be combined with more effective ingredients that kill bacteria (benzoyl peroxide or antibiotics).
+"Topical retinoids are recommended as monotherapy in primarily comedonal acne or combination with topical or oral antimicrobials in patients with mixed or primarily inflammatory acne lesions."

 The secondary problem with products such as Differin and Epiduo is their high irritation/benefit ratio.
-In addition to direct irritation, these products are photosensitizers, which limit their use in the summer.
+In addition to direct irritation, these products are photosensitizers, limiting their summer use.

 Side effects reported from the Adapalene in Differin and Epiduo:

-• Sun Sensitivity: As with all retinoids, the Adapalene found in Differin and Epiduo causes the skin to be very sensitive to the sun.
-Without proper sun protection, this may lead to sunburn, redness, and sunspots.
+- Sun Sensitivity: As with all retinoids, the adapalene found in Differin and Epiduo causes the skin to be very sensitive to the sun.
+This may lead to sunburn, redness, and sunspots without proper sun protection.
 When using Differin or Epiduo, it is recommended to avoid the use of sun lamps or tanning beds/booths.

-• Skin Irritation: Adapalene found in Differin and Epiduo can cause skin irritation, redness, and purging of the skin.
+- Skin Irritation: Adapalene found in Differin and Epiduo can cause skin irritation, redness, and purging.
 Adapalene may aggravate atopic dermatitis and seborrheic dermatitis.
-Epiduo is connected with possible allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue.
+Epiduo is connected with possible allergic reactions like skin rash, itching or hives, and swelling of the face, lips, or tongue.

-• Skin Dryness: When using Differin and Epiduo, it’s not recommended to use products that may dry the skin like medicated cosmetics, products that contain alcohol, astringents, spices, limes, or abrasive soaps or cleaners.
-Using these products together with Adapalene-containing medications cause severe burning, redness, crusting, or swelling of the treated areas.
+- Skin Dryness: When using Differin and Epiduo, it's not recommended to use products that may dry the skin, like medicated cosmetics, alcohol, astringents, spices, limes, abrasive soaps, or cleaners.
+Using these products together with Adapalene-containing medications causes severe burning, redness, crusting, or swelling of the treated areas.

 Adapalene (as with all retinoids) is contraindicated in pregnancy, breastfeeding, and kids below 12.
 Adapalene is more effective on blackheads but frequently has a slow effect on acne.
 When using Differin or Epiduo, acne may get worse at first.
 It may take 2 to 12 weeks before you see their full effects (GoodRx).